operator-framework/operator-controller/CONTRIBUTING.md

 As you may or may not know, the Operator-Controller project aims to deliver the user experience described in the [Operator Lifecycle Manager (OLM) V1 Product Requirements Document (PRD)](https://docs.google.com/document/d/1-vsZ2dAODNfoHb7Nf0fbYeKDF7DUqEzS9HqgeMCvbDs/edit).
 The design requirements captured in the OLM V1 PRD were born from customer and community feedback based on the experience they had with the released version of [OLM V0](github.com/operator-framework/operator-lifecycle-manager).

 The user experience captured in the OLM V1 PRD introduces many requirements that are best satisfied by a microservices architecture.
-The OLM V1 experience currently relies on four projects:
+The OLM V1 experience currently relies on two projects:
 - [The Operator-Controller project](https://github.com/operator-framework/operator-controller/), which is the top level component allowing users to specify operators they'd like to install.
 - [The Catalogd project](https://github.com/operator-framework/catalogd/), which hosts operator content and helps users discover installable content.
-- [The Deppy project](https://github.com/operator-framework/deppy/), which enables the operator-controller to identify valid installs and upgrades from the list of installable content provided via the Catalogd project.

 Each of the projects listed above have their own governance, release milestones, and release cadence.
-However, from a technical perspective, the "OLM V1 experience" matches the experienced offered by the operator-controller project, the top level component which introduces dependencies on Deppy and the Catalogd projects.
+However, from a technical perspective, the "OLM V1 experience" matches the experienced offered by the operator-controller project, the top level component which depends on Catalogd.

 ## How do we collaborate